Anupmqr/To-Do_App/README.md

 ### Installation

 1. Clone the repository to your local machine using the following command: git clone https://github.com/Anupmqr/To-Do_App.git
-2. Navigate into the project directory: cd toDoApplication
+2. Navigate into the project directory: cd To-Do_App
 3. Install the dependencies by running: npm install

 ### Running the Application